Nebular spectra from Type Ia supernova explosion models compared to JWST observations of SN 2021aefx

 We have compared four classes of public state-of-the-art \snia\ explosion models to nebular observations of SN~2021aefx covering the full 0.35--14\,\micron\ range \citep{Kwok/etal:2023}.
 The input models include \mch\ delayed detonations, pulsationally assisted gravitationally-confined detonations, sub-\mch\ double detonations and a violent WD-WD merger.
-They were selected from the public HESMA archive to match the \nifs\ yields expected for normal \sneia\ ($\sim$\,0.5--0.8\,\msun).
+They were selected from the public HESMA archive to match the \nifs\ yields expected for normal \sneia\ ($\sim$0.5--0.8\,\msun).
 The spherically-averaged density and abundance profiles served as initial conditions to 1D non-LTE radiative-transfer simulations with CMFGEN at 270\,d post explosion.

 Our main result is that no single model emerges as an obvious candidate for SN~2021aefx based on these data alone.
 All models predict the same set of spectroscopic features, all of which have an observed counterpart.
 Conversely, all models lack specific characteristics of the observed spectrum, such as the overall mismatch in lines of singly-ionised IGEs throughout the optical and infrared.
-We tentatively associate the feature at $\sim$\,12.8\,\micron\ with [Ne\two]\,12.81\,\micron.
-If confirmed, this would constitute the first firm identification of this line in \snia\ ejecta, and would suggest that neon is mixed all the way to the inner ejecta during the explosion.
+We tentatively associate the feature at $\sim$12.8\,\micron\ with [Ne\two]\,12.81\,\micron.
+If confirmed, this would constitute the first firm identification of this line in \snia\ ejecta, and would suggest that neon is present all the way to the innermost region of the ejecta.
 We also predict a neon line at longer wavelengths due to [Ne\three]\,15.55\,\micron, although it overlaps with stronger neighbouring [Co\two] and [Co\four] lines.